 HushTug uses leather sourced in Himeji, Japan.

-Himeji is the city that produces about 90% of Japan's leather, ranking first in the country in terms of production.
+Himeji is the city that produces about 90% of Japan's leather, and is the number one producer in the country.

-The area has flourished as a leather industry since the Kamakura period, and Himeji leather was even used in Toyotomi Hideyoshi's armor.
+The leather industry has flourished since the Kamakura period, and Himeji leather was even used in Toyotomi Hideyoshi's armor.

-We are researching new ways to process leather every day, and we now have over a thousand different types of leather.
+Every day, we research new ways to process leather, and there are now over a thousand different types.

-On this page, we will introduce some of the processes involved in processing the leather that reaches our customers.
+This page introduces some of the processes used to process the leather that reaches our customers.

 The tannery we visited was Nakajima Kogyosho, which also produces leather for HushTug.